nicocardiel/indexf/docs/using.rst

         :option:`vacuum` = 3: Equation quoted by the `SDSS <http://www.sdss.org/dr7/products/spectra/vacwavelength.html>`_ team

-    If `vacuum` is different from zero, the bandpasses given in *indexdef.dat* are transformed to vacuum prior to the measurement of the line-strength indices.
+    If `vacuum` is different from zero, the bandpasses given in *indexdef.dat* are transformed from air to vacuum prior to the measurement of the line-strength indices.
+If the wavelengths in *indexdef.dat* are already in vacuum, you do not need to use any vacuum correction (`vacuum` = 0 is fine in this case), although your spectra should have been reduced with a wavelength calibration in vacuum.

     Mandatory: no